Pros and Cons of replacing a kitchen rather than repairing it

 -

 - Retaining your kitchen units means that you are pretty limited in terms of function.
-Nowadays there are very clever storage solutions available.
+Nowadays, there are very clever storage solutions available.
 Wide, deep drawers make access to ingredients or crockery far more convenient, leading to better use of space.
-Similarly, pull out pantry cupboards are a fantastic solution to create a more useable kitchen space.
+Similarly, pull-out pantry cupboards are a fantastic solution to create a more useable kitchen space.
 Improved functionality relies on replacing the structure of the units.

 - Refacing may turn out to be a false economy if it is intended as a temporary solution.
 You may decide on a more expensive replacement choice and then discover that the problem with your kitchen was always deeper rooted than cabinet fronts!